apearce/react-shadow-root/README.md

 | `mode` | `String` | `open` or `closed` | `closed` | Sets the mode of the shadow root. |

 ## StyleSlot
 Add a `StyleSlot` after the styles for your component.
 If a user passes a child `style` tag with the `slot` attribute set to the same name as the `StyleSlot` components `name` attribute, the styles will be merged in to the shadow DOM.
-Click [here](https://apearce.github.io/react-shadow-root/#style-slot)
+Click [here](https://apearce.github.io/react-shadow-root/#style-slot) for more information.
 ### Props
 | Prop | Type | Default | Description |
 |------|------|---------|-------------|